andygrunwald/go-gerrit/README.md

 ## FAQ

-### Where does the name come from?

-*Diffy* is "The Kung Fu Review Cuckoo" by Gerrit itself.
-As far as i know Diffy is the (official) logo of the Gerrit project.

-All credits for name and logo goes to the Gerrit team.
-Thank you!

 ### How is the source code organized?

 The source code organisation was inspired by [go-github by Google](https://github.com/google/go-github).

 Every REST API Endpoint (e.g. [/access/](https://gerrit-review.googlesource.com/Documentation/rest-api-access.html) or [/changes/](https://gerrit-review.googlesource.com/Documentation/rest-api-changes.html)) is coupled in a service (e.g. [AccessService in access.go](./access.go) or [ChangesService in changes.go](./changes.go)).
-Every service is part of [diffy.Client](./diffy.go) as a member variable.
+Every service is part of [gerrit.Client](./gerrit.go) as a member variable.

-diffy.Client can provide basic helper functions to avoid unnecessary code duplications such as building a new request, parse responses and so on.
+gerrit.Client can provide basic helper functions to avoid unnecessary code duplications such as building a new request, parse responses and so on.

 Based on this structure implementing a new API functionality is straight forwarded.
 Here is an example of *ChangeService.DeleteTopic* / [DELETE /changes/{change-id}/topic](https://gerrit-review.googlesource.com/Documentation/rest-api-changes.html#delete-topic):